 Many designers do both traditional and edesign, and even if local, may offer part of their services through edesign if it fits better with your budget.
 Once you find a designer you like, ask if they offer edesign as part of their services.

-Northern Lights Home Staging and Design will soon be offering edesign packages for Interior Design, color consulting and virtual home staging.
-Stay tuned!
+Check out my Edesign and other online services for Interior Design, color consulting and virtual home staging.

 Call 907-362-0065 today